cloudogu/ecosystem/docs/docs/user-guide/dogu-upgrade.md

 During the upgrade process the `cesapp` will execute the following list of steps:

-* stop all depending dogus
+* stop all dogus depending on the one to be upgraded
-* execute the pre-upgrade script, if it is configured
+* execute the pre-upgrade script, if configured
 * remove old container
 * start new container
-* execute post-upgrade script, if it is configured
+* execute post-upgrade script, if configured
-* start depending dogus
+* start all dogus depending on the one to be upgraded

 ## Upgrade scripts